tabasano/wavseq/tutorial_smml.md

-currenly track names are not used as default, and tracks continue with apprearing order. so if there are no data in some tracks in mid parts of pages, use blank tracks by track seperaters.
+currenly track names are not used as default, and tracks continue with apprearing order. so if there are no data in some tracks in mid parts of pages, use blank tracks by track separaters.

 ```
     c     ;; track 1